bhimeshchauhan/bowling-score/README.md

           /|
           / |

+### How to use

+- There are two ways to run this app

+#### Run via CLI

+- migrate to python file and run python python bowling.py <filepath> for e.g. `python bowling.py ../data/test.csv`

+### Application in React.JS and Django

+- Go to app folder and follow README.md in the folder

 ### Problem description
 Create a program, which, given a valid sequence of rolls for one line of American Ten-Pin Bowling,